VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 **Justice is God's standard applied impartially:**

 - "You shall not be partial to the poor or defer to the great, but in righteousness shall you judge your neighbor" (Lev.
 19:15).
 Justice forbids partiality in *either* direction—favoring the rich or favoring the poor.
-- "You shall do no injustice in court.
-You shall not be partial to the poor or defer to the great, but in righteousness shall you judge your neighbor" (Lev.
-19:15).
 - "God shows no partiality" (Rom.
 2:11; Acts 10:34).
 He judges each person according to their works, not their group identity.

 **Justice requires individual accountability:**